WHY BIOMASS ELECTRICITY SHOULD NOT RECEIVE RENEWABLE ENERGY SUBSIDIES

 We desperately need to be moving away from old, inefficient, polluting and extractive technologies (such as oil, coal, gas and biomass) and towards a decarbonised energy system.
 There needs to be proper support for truly low-carbon renewables, but also, this can’t exist in a vacuum: there must be a well thought-through and holistic plan for transforming the energy system of this country, including reducing energy demand, massively updating the grid and storage, and investment in low carbon infrastructure – the list goes on, and it requires proportionate research and support.
 This also must be an energy system that works for the people of this country, being affordable and delivering warm homes, transport links that function and clean air to breathe.

-Biofuelwatch supports the Reclaim Power declaration and works closely with community renewable energy projects and campaigns, as well as lobbying the government, MPs and other decision-makers.
+Biofuelwatch supports the Reclaim Power declaration and works with community renewable energy projects and campaigns, as well as providing information to the Government, MPs and other decision-makers.

 If you want more detailed information about biomass, take a look at our biomass FAQs